Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage of at least $1, 000, 000 per occurrence to protect against third-party bodily injury and property damage.
+- General Liability Insurance: Minimum coverage of $1 million per occurrence; protects against claims of bodily injury or property damage.

-- Workers' Compensation Insurance: Required for businesses with employees, covering medical costs and disability benefits for work-related injuries.
+- Workers' Compensation Insurance: Required for all employees; provides coverage for medical expenses and lost wages due to work-related injuries.

 Training Certifications